85.9% Avg. ROI

 Resistant to cracking, shrinking and eroding, corrugated roofing systems can withstand extreme weather conditions including heavy snow, hail, and wildfires.

-Cost of Corrugated Roofing
+Corrugated Metal Roofing Prices

-While the initial material and installation cost of a corrugated roof is higher than asphalt or other standard roofing material, the longevity is far superior–lasting two to three times longer than a typical nonmetal roof.
+While the initial material and installation cost of a corrugated roof is higher than asphalt shingles or other standard roofing material, the longevity is far superior–lasting two to three times longer than a typical non-metal roof.
 Ranging from $1.20 to $5.00 per square foot, the cost of metal roofing can vary depending on the style you select–a product like steel being more moderately priced, while copper is more expensive.
 That said, metal roofing will increase the resale value of your home.
-Across the country, homeowners who invest in metal roofing get an average ROI of 85.9%.
-Metal roofing can also lower your insurance rates because of its fire resistance, especially in states like Texas and California that are vulnerable to wildfires.
+Across the country, homeowners who invest in corrugated metal roofing get an average ROI of 85.9%.
+Corrugated metal roofing can also lower your insurance rates because of its fire resistance, especially in states like Texas and California that are vulnerable to wildfires.